CenterForDigitalHumanities/TPEN3/pages/index.md

 permalink: /
 modules: [/assets/js/isKnown.js]
 ---
+{: .notice}
-> `This site is scheduled for launch in 2026 and not intended for public use at this time.`{: .notice}
+> This site is scheduled for launch in 2026 and not intended for public use at this time.
+> [Sign up as a pilot user today](./login?returnTo={{site.url}}/roadmap)!
+Follow releases and help us drive features.

 ## Transcription for Paleographical and Editorial Notation